ken-power/SelfDrivingCarND-TrafficSignClassifier/README.md

 * The project report is in [writeup.md](writeup.md).

-My classifer has a validation accuracy of 97.43%, and correctly clasifies 100% of the previously-unseen test images.
+My classifier has a validation accuracy of 97.43%, and correctly classifies 100% of the previously-unseen test images.

 ![](Images/writeup/training_val_accuracy.png)